jadefeng/jade-personal-website/src/content/projects/personal-website.md

 This gave me a working foundation without needing to understand every decision upfront.

 3. Explored Astro to understand the structure

 Once the site was generated, I spent time digging around Astro’s file structure:

-- src/pages to understand routing
+- _src/pages_ to understand routing
-- src/content to see how posts were organized
+- _src/content_ to see how posts were organized
-- public/ for static assets like images
+- _public/_ for static assets like images

 This helped me build a mental model of how content flows into pages.

 4. Iterated on design and layout with Codex

 After the basics were in place, I used Codex to restyle the site based on a mood board that I grabbed from Pinterest — focusing on typography, spacing, color, and overall tone.

 I treated Codex more like a design translator than a code generator, describing how I wanted the site to feel rather than how it should be implemented.

 5. Set up hosting and deployment

 I connected the project to GitHub and deployed it using a static hosting provider (Vercel), which automatically builds and publishes the site on every push.
-This made updates low-effort and removed the need to manage servers.

 6. Established a simple content workflow

 Finally, I set up a repeatable workflow:

 - write posts in Markdown